-Important Risk Information
+Important Safety Information

 - Lotemax Gel is contraindicated in most viral diseases of the cornea and conjunctiva including epithelial herpes simplex keratitis (dendritic keratitis), vaccinia, and varicella, and also in mycobacterial infection of the eye and fungal diseases of ocular structures.

-- Intraocular pressure (IOP) increase - Prolonged use of corticosteroids may result in glaucoma with damage to the optic nerve, defects in visual acuity and fields of vision.
+- Prolonged use of corticosteroids may result in glaucoma with damage to the optic nerve, defects in visual acuity and fields of vision.
 If this product is used for 10 days or longer, IOP should be monitored.

-- Fungal infections–Fungal infections of the cornea are particularly prone to develop coincidentally with long-term local steroid application.
+- Fungal infections of the cornea are particularly prone to develop coincidentally with long-term local steroid application.
 Fungus invasion must be considered in any persistent corneal ulceration where a steroid has been used or is in use.

-- Contact lens wear - Patients should not wear contact lenses when using Lotemax Gel.
+- Patients should not wear contact lenses when using Lotemax Gel.

 - The most common ocular adverse drug reactions were anterior chamber inflammation (5%), eye pain (2%) and foreign body sensation (2%).